Trump rebuked for call to suspend Constitution over election - NewsBreak

 “There is a political process that has to go forward before anybody is a frontrunner or anybody is even the candidate for the party,” he said.
 “I believe that people certainly are going to take into consideration a statement like this as they evaluate a candidate.”

-Rep.-elect Mike Lawler, R-N.Y., also objected to the remarks, saying it was time to stop focusing on the “grievances of prior elections.”
+Rep.-elect Mike Lawler, R-New York, also objected to the remarks, saying it was time to stop focusing on the “grievances of prior elections.”

 "The Constitution is set for a reason, to protect the rights of every American," Lawler said.
 "I think the former president would be well-advised to focus on the future, if he is going to run for president again.”